duckduckgo/duckduckhack-docs/frontend-reference/cheat-sheet-reference.md

 - If you want to express a literal bracket, use a double backslash `[Ctrl]  {\\[}`.
 - If you want to express a literal brace, use a double backslash `[Ctrl] [\\{]`.
 - To express a **single literal backslash within a code block**, type four backslashes in a row: `[Ctrl] [\\\\]`.

+*Note: It does not matter whether you use brackets or braces - they both wrap text in code blocks.*

 > Note that an odd number of sequential backslashes will throw a parsing error, causing your cheat sheet not to display.